Last updated: August 5, 2022

 Attention: Privacy Officer

-Shopper’s Voice is a trademark of ICOM Information & Communications L.P., owned by Epsilon Data Management, LLC.
+Shopper's Voice is a trademark of Epsilon Interactive CA, ULC., owned by Epsilon Data Management, LLC.

 ADDENDUM FOR CALIFORNIA RESIDENTS CONSUMER PRIVACY RIGHTS